 If you consider yourself a football prediction expert and want to compete for your share of £3,000 in monthly cash prizes, sign up with bettingexpert today and begin posting your football tips now.

-For those of us who place bets on football matches, and post football tips, making a football prediction and placing football bets is about your long term profit and loss.
+place bets on football matches, and post football tips, making a football prediction and placing football bets is about your long term profit and loss.
 We are not too interested in how accurate our methods are in relation to competing prediction models, nor are we interested in a purely mathematical assessment of our approach.
 All that were are concerned with are two things:

 - Does our method identify value bets